kroxiksut/django-152fz-consent/docs/cookies/en/operations-admin.md

 - `csv_export_delimiter` — CSV export separator.

 Peculiarities:
-- access only to superuser;
+- superuser access only;
 - the entry cannot be deleted;
-- You can only add one entry.
+- only one entry can be added.

-### `Cookie-категории`
+### `Cookie categories`

 What is this:
-- directory of categories for grouping cookies and building a snapshot in the policy edition.
+- directory of categories for grouping cookies and building a snapshot in the policy revision.

 What can be configured:
 - code, title, description;